walterhiggins/WMPJS/book-outline.md

 Now when you type `js hearts`, Javascript understands what `hearts` and remembers its value and prints it out.
 Try it:

     js hearts

 It should print out `8`.
 Secondly what I've done in the `js hearts = 8` expression is made an 'assignment'.
 I've 'assigned' the value 8 to the variable 'hearts' which I've done using a *single* `=` sign.
 I can reassign the variable 'hearts' a different value like this:

     js hearts = 9

 That's why variables are called 'variables' - they can vary (or change) .
 Now when I issue the command:

     js hearts

 It prints out `9`.
 Just as you can do math with numbers in Javascript, you can also do math with variables.
 Try this command:

     js hearts + 1

 ... should print out `10` as the result.
 That's because the computer now knows that 'hearts' is equal to 9 and that 9 + 1 is 10.
 Try each of the following commands yourself:

-	js hearts + 5
+* `js hearts + 5`

-    js hearts - 2
+* `js hearts - 2`

-    js hearts * 2
+* `js hearts * 2`

-    js hearts / 3
+* `js hearts / 3`

 After executing all of the above commands issue the command:

     js hearts

 You'll notice that the value of the 'hearts' variable is unchanged.
 It's still `9`.
 If you want to change the value of `hearts` by some amount you need to reassign it the new value.
 You can do so like this:

     js hearts = hearts + 1

 What we've done here is combine a math operation and an assignment in a single statement.
 Now issue the command `js hearts` and you'll see that hearts is now `10`.

 Let's create another variable called 'healthMessage' and assign it a value:

-    js message = 'You have ' + hearts + ' health remaining'
+    js healthMessage = 'You have ' + hearts + ' health remaining'

 What I've done here is create a new variable, and assigned it a value.
 The value is some text plus the value of the 'hearts' variable, plus some more text.
 Everything between `' '` (single quote symbols) or `" "` (double quote symbols) in javascript is treated as text.
+The result of this expression is:

+    You have 10 health remaining

+Javascript creates a new variable called `healthMessage`, then joins together the 3 values `'You have '` (which is text) , `hearts` (which is a number) and `' health remaining'` (more text) and constructs a new value `'You have 10 health remaining'` and assigns it to the `healthMessage` variable.

 In javascript, text is also called 'Strings'.
 A String is the word Programmers use when talking about text.
 Here are some examples of Strings (text) in javascript:

-    js "Hello"

-	js 'Goodbye'

-	js "Minecraft 1.7.9"

-	js "123"
+* `js "Hello"`

+* `js 'Goodbye'`

+* `js "Minecraft 1.7.9"`

+* `js "123"`

 That last one might surprise you.
 Javascript treats anything between quotes as a string even if it's a number!
 In our first string example `js healthMessage = 'You have ' + hearts + ' health remaining'` I used the `+` operator to add strings together.
 The `+` operator can be used to add numbers or strings.
 When used to add strings, the `+` operator behaves differently.
 Adding Strings in javascript is also called 'Concatenation'.
 We concatenate 2 or more strings together to form bigger, longer strings.
 This is a technique you will use quite often in programming minecraft plugins when you want to display information to players.